 3. No Staring

 While the Red Light District in Amsterdam might be new to you, it does not warrant staring.
 It is rude and disrespectful.
 Do not stare or stand too long in front of a brothel’s windows if you have no intention of going in.
-Amsterdam window brothel opening hours start from 8 AM and go on till 6 AM the next day.
+Amsterdam window brothel’s opening hours start from 8 AM and go on till 6 AM the next day.
 Some sex workers pull eight-hour shifts.
 So just standing and staring will block their business.

 4. No Drinking And Drugs

 Drinking alcohol on the streets is strictly prohibited, and you can be fined 108 USD for it.
 Amsterdam has pleasant indoor and rooftop places to drink, so we recommend you go there.
 Do not think you can be discreet and get away, the area has a lot of police and you might face legal consequences.
 Buying, using, or possessing hard drugs like heroin, cocaine, and meth is illegal in Amsterdam.
-While cannabis is illegal, the authorities are tolerant towards buying and selling under five grams.
+While cannabis is illegal, the authorities are tolerant of buying and selling under five grams.
 Anything over and you will face legal action.

 5. No Littering